Orland Phillips Interview

 Keywordsmachinist, field shop, Liberty ship, rifles, pistols, binoculars, eyeglasses, watches, artillery, lathe, drill press, shaper, metalworking, steel, brass, bronze, welding, tarpaulins, Indiana Army truck, babbit, bearings, bakery, one-man sub, 127 camera, radio, banyan tree, air raid, airplane, Japanese, klaxon horn, jungle, gas attacks, Liberty ship, measles, machine gun, milk, ice cream, milkshakes, Chevrolet, snow bank, dozer, natives, bula, guitar, fiddle, Island Mail, foxhole, coconut trees, tracer, souvenir, 35-millimeter negatives, Plymouth, basket, G.I. coveralls, bracelet, rosewood, Sir Walter Raleigh pipe tobacco, war club, bamboo, bomber, hookworm, Spam, battleship Missouri, Harley Davidson motorcycle, bridge girders, x-ray, fish, sea turtle, canoes, photography, cattle, Jeep, junkyard, iced tea, woodworking, postcard, cats eye, malaria, Atabrine, camera club

 The WWII-era interview series was directed by the Floyd Story Center at the Old Church Gallery, where the complete archives are held.
 The project was guided by a collaborative community-university-public school partnership with Radford University Anthropology professor Dr. Melinda Bollar Wagner.
 The interview with Mr. and Mrs. Phillips was conducted by Radford University student Alexander Williams, with assistance from Kathleen Ingoldsby, staff, Old Church Gallery, and Joe Klein, Floyd Co.
 High School, New River Community Services liason.
 Filming was done by Floyd County High School student Matthew Bailey.
+Orland Phillips’s WWII-era interview was conducted by members of the Roots with Wings project at Floyd County High School.
+The nine-year WWII series, 2007-2015, was compiled into a DVD set and biographical booklet with thirty-eight student films.
 Generations will be enriched by the recordings of all who shared their memories.
 Thank you all.